guilleavi/home-dashboard/apps/freezer-stock/README.md

 ## To update db with Prisma Schema
 - cd to freezer-stock folder
-- prisma generate
+- run `prisma generate`
-- prisma migrate dev (make sure that the env file is called .env and not .env.local or other)
+- run `prisma migrate dev` (make sure that the env file is called .env and not .env.local or other)

 ## Endpoints